sergesha/angularjs-to-react-ai-conversion/react-phonecat/docs/PLAYWRIGHT-TESTING.md

 ## Test Results

-After running the tests, you'll find screenshots in the `test-results` directory that you can use for visual comparison:
+After running the tests, you'll find screenshots in the `tests/results` directory that you can use for visual comparison:

 - `angular-phone-list.png` vs `react-phone-list.png`
 - `angular-phone-detail.png` vs `react-phone-detail.png`